Translating a Tamil poem - Lakshmi Holmström

 MPT (Modern Poetry in Translation) appears three times a year – in Spring, Summer and Autumn.
 The issues are no longer themed, but wherever possible the poems and prose articles resonate with each other in some way, either because they share a common culture, or they share concerns or a poetic approach.

-There are no longer be deadlines for submissions.
+There will no longer be deadlines for submissions.

 Sign up for the MPT eNewsletter